Legal system of Eritrea

 The legal systems of Eritrea go as far back as the 14th century.
 Before independence, Eritrea was colonized by Italy and later occupied by Britain, therefore subjugated to those nations' laws through the World War II era.
 In the 1950s, the United Nations gave neighboring Ethiopia power and responsibility for Eritrea, and thus its legal system mirrored that of Ethiopia.
-After gaining its independence in 1993, Eritrea began to draft its own constitution, which was implemented in 1997.
+After gaining its independence in 1993, Eritrea began to draft its own constitution.
+The new constitution was ratified in 1997, but has never been implemented.
 Much of Eritrea's judicial system is spelled out in this Constitution.
 However, even today, customary law has remained the most prevalent law in the lives of most Eritreans.

 History

 Customary laws within Eritrea can be traced back to the 14th century.
 These laws were written with the intention of enforcing cultural norms.

 There are five main periods of legal history in Eritrea: